cfu288/mere-medical/apps/docs/blog/2023-03-07-customize-mere-with-plugins.md

 #### Adding a `parameters` Field to the CDS Hook Body

-Introduction of a new root property to the hook JSON body called `parameters`.
+Introduction of a new root property to the hook body called `parameters`.
 This field would function similarly the pre-existing `prefetch` field, where each key would be a string and each value would be a prefetch template (possibly renamed parameter templates when used in the `parameters` field).

 The main difference between the newly introduced parameter templates and prefetch templates is their intent.
 Prefetch templates are really intended as a "performance hack" to allow the clinical client to provide information to the hook with the intention of speeding up execution, however the output of the hook should be the same even if the prefetch data is not provided.
 On the other hand, parameter templates would specify mandatory FHIR resources to be provided by the client.
 These would be mandatory parameters required by the hook to perform its duties.
 The context template would be a query for FHIR resources on the clinical client.